 You can find many more apps designed for social workers from an article in the North American Association of Christians in Social Work blog, which includes apps suggested by social workers.

-The San Diego State University School of Social Work Academy for Professional Excellence also has a great list of apps focused on the practice of social work.
+The Social Work Degree Center also has a great list of apps focused on the practice of social work.